 Young babies have not built up a strong immune system and are susceptible to infection.
 Therefore it’s important to frequently wash your hands, especially before feeding and after nappy changes.
 Make sure that everyone who handles your baby has clean hands.
 Was hands particularly:

 - During the baby’s first week while the umbilical cord is still attached

 - After cleaning or touching your baby’s poo

 Changing your baby’s nappy often and as soon as possible after bowel movements prevents infections and nappy rash.
 Always remember to wash your hands with soap and running water after handling dirty nappies to stop germs spreading.

 3. Be careful with pets around your newborn

 Don’t leave your baby alone with pets or near pets.
 Make sure your pets don’t get into the crib with your baby.
 When your baby is very young, don’t allow the family dog or cat to lick your baby’s face.
 This could transmit infectious material (such as faeces) into the baby’s mouth or eyes.
 Make sure that anyone who has come into contact with your pets washes their hands thoroughly before touching your baby.

 4. Don’t expose your baby to large groups of people before he’s six weeks old

-The more people your baby is exposed to, the more likely it is that he will come in contact with someone who is sick, especially during flu season.
+The more people your baby is exposed to, the more likely it is that he will come in contact with someone who is sick, especially during flu season and now with the COVID-19 pandemic.
 Prevent the spread of everyday infections, such as common colds, flu and digestive disorders, by adopting healthy handwashing routines.
 Keeping yourself healthy is important when you are nursing a newborn.

 5. Sanitise all feeding equipment